A Peek Into The Markets: US Stock Futures Edge Higher Ahead Of Economic Reports

 U.S. stock futures traded higher in early pre-market trade.

-Oil prices traded higher as Brent crude futures rose 0.3 percent to trade at $64.75 per barrel, while US WTI crude futures gained 0.3 percent to trade at $54.56 a barrel.
-The Baker Hughes North American rig count report for the recent week will be released at 1:00 p.m.
+Oil prices traded higher as Brent crude futures rose 0.1 percent to trade at $67.14 per barrel, while US WTI crude futures gained 0.5 percent to trade at $57.42 a barrel.
+The Energy Information Administration’s weekly report on natural gas stocks in underground storage is schedule for release at 10:30 a.m.
+ET, while the EIA’s weekly report on petroleum inventories will be released at 11:00 a.m.
 ET.

 A Peek Into Global Markets

-European markets were higher today, with the Spanish Ibex Index rising 0.7 percent, STOXX Europe 600 Index gaining 0.8 percent and German DAX 30 index gained 1 percent.
-The UK's FTSE index was trading higher by 0.3 percent, while French CAC 40 Index gained 1.1 percent.
+European markets were higher today, with the Spanish Ibex Index rising 0.16 percent, STOXX Europe 600 Index falling 0.05 percent and German DAX 30 index climbed 0.4 percent.
+The UK's FTSE index was trading lower by 0.6 percent, while French CAC 40 Index gained 0.1 percent.

-In Asian markets, Japan’s Nikkei Stock Average fell 1.1 percent, Hong Kong’s Hang Seng Index declined 1.9 percent, China’s Shanghai Composite Index fell 1.4 percent and India’s BSE Sensex dropped 0.19 percent.
+In Asian markets, Japan’s Nikkei Stock Average rose 0.15 percent, Hong Kong’s Hang Seng Index climbed 0.41 percent, China’s Shanghai Composite Index climbed 1.13 percent and India’s BSE Sensex climbed 0.4 percent.

 Broker Recommendation

-Analysts at Citigroup downgraded The Coca-Cola Co (NYSE: KO) from Buy to Neutral.
+Analysts at Longbow Research downgraded Garmin Ltd. (NASDAQ: GRMN) from Buy to Neutral.

 Breaking News

-- Moody's Corporation (NYSE: MCO) reported weaker-than-expected earnings for its fourth quarter.
+- Hormel Foods Corp (NYSE: HRL) reported in-line earnings for its fourth quarter, while sales missed views.

-- PepsiCo, Inc. (NASDAQ: PEP) reported in-line for its fourth quarter, while sales exceeded views.
-Pepsi raised its quarterly dividend from $0.9275 to $0.955 per share.
-The company projects a decline in its full-year profit.
+- La Delphi Technologies PLC (NYSE: DLPH) reported stronger-than-expected earnings for its fourth quarter, but issued weak FY19 outlook.

-- Deere & Company (NYSE: DE) reported downbeat earnings for its first quarter, while sales exceeded estimates.
+- Commscope Holding Company Inc (NASDAQ: COMM) reported better-than-expected earnings for its fourth quarter.

 © 2019 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.